moshe-olshansky/EigenVector/R/README.md

+**An R implementation of the Power Method**

-The main function is **bestEigen3.R**.
+The main function here is **bestEigen3.R**.
 It takes uo to 5 arguments.
-x - the square contacts matrix in Matrix (sparse) format; REQUIRED
+x - the square matrix (usually HiC contact matrix) in Matrix (sparse) format; REQUIRED
 a1,a2 - two vectors - approximations to the first and second eigenvectors; do not use unless you know what you are doing
 tol - relative error allowed in the eigenvector (default 1.0e-6)
 maxiter - maximum number of iteretions (default 100)
+This function should work for any symmetric matrix (sparseMatrix in Matrix package).

 The second function is **eigenVectorRscript.R** - it is a wrapper for bestEigen built to run via Rscript so that it can be run in parallel on several chromosomes.
 Put eigenVectorRscript.R and bestEigen3.R in same folder and while in this folder a typical run is
-**Rscript --vanilla eigenVectorRscript.R [options] fin fout binsize**
+**Rscript eigenVectorRscript.R [options] fin fout binsize**

 fin - input file as produced by juicer dump function (in sparse form); REQUIRED
 fout - file to store the eigenvector; REQUIRED binsize - binsize (in base-pairs) used with juicer dump command; REQUIRED

 Run
-Rscript --vanilla eigenVectorRscript.R --help to see optional parameters.
+Rscript eigenVectorRscript.R --help
+to see optional parameters.
 They are:

 -t,--tolerance - precision (error in the eigenvector) - default is 1.0e-6